ronalde/best-served-local/README.md

 ./best-served-local "Open Sans:400;bolditalic;light" "Some other webfont"
 ```

-will display `@font-face` CSS-at-rules for the "Open Sans" web font
+will display `@font-face` css at-rules for the "Open Sans" web font
 in the variations *regular* (`font-weight: 400; font-style:
 regular`), *bold-italic* (`font-weight: 700; font-style: italic`) and
 *light* (`font-weight: 300; font-style: regular`), in the